This White House has the highest turnover of any recent administration. Who's leaving?

-Sure, if every single person (or at least most people) in developed societies lived an eco-friendly lifestyle, there would be more impact on the environment than right now.
-However, that's just not the reality.
-Right now, about 75 percent of Americans don't do more than turn off the lights and recycle even though about 79 percent consider themselves environmentally conscious.
+Sure, if every single person (or at least most people) in developed societies lived an eco-friendly lifestyle, there would be a significant impact on the environment.
+But right now, about 75 percent of Americans don't do more than turn off the lights and recycle even though about 79% consider themselves environmentally conscious.

 ...fossil fuels are intertwined with pretty much everything we do.

 If you live in an urban area, it might be a little easier to make more green lifestyle choices.
 Your city probably has the ability to recycle more than in other areas.
 You have access to public transportation and many more options when it comes time to shop or get groceries.
 These options just aren't as widely available in suburban and rural areas.
 Some municipalities don't even have any kind of recycling plant.
 Everything (including plastic, paper, bottles and cans) goes to the dump.
 Beside the fact that going through the effort to change your lifestyle to become more green takes time and money that some just can't spare.

 But let's take a step back.
 Even if a lot of people do everything right and live an incredibly environmentally conscious lifestyle, nothing will really change.
 Why?
 Because fossil fuels are intertwined with pretty much everything we do.
 The solution to global warming isn't rooted in going paperless (using paper is more eco-friendly than smartphones anyway).
 The solution is in fundamentally changing the very fabric of our economy.
 That's not something individuals can do on their own.